graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 * Extends the field's resolver to convert the result to an upper case string.
 * The directive is executed once per field its applied to when the schema is created.
 The extension method is executed on every field resolution.
     * If an exception is thrown the schema will fail to create and the server will not start.
-    * if the action method returns a cancel result (e.g. `this.Cancel()`) the schema will fail to create and the server will not start.

 ### Example: @deprecated

-The @deprecated directive is a built in directive provided by graphql to indication deprecation on a field definition or enum value.
+The `@deprecated` directive is a built in directive provided by graphql to indicate deprecation on a field definition or enum value.
 Below is the code for its implementation.

 ```csharp
     public sealed class DeprecatedDirective : GraphDirective